Why Do We Share Data

 - Password, as collected as part of registration or in a Member’s Account Information;

 - Mailing address, as collected via email, forms, or private message as part of Member programs such as t-shirt giveaways and PatientsLikeMe InMotion™;

 - Date of birth, as collected in your profile;

-- Genome wide single nucleotide polymorphism analyses, whole exome sequencing analyses, or whole genome sequencing analysis; and
+- Genome wide single nucleotide polymorphism analyses, whole exome sequencing analyses, or whole genome sequencing analysis;

 - Private messages.